stefandominicus/ePortfolio/index.md

 <h1>About</h1>

 <p>
   Hello and welcome to my ePortfolio.
 Thank you for taking the time to get to know me.
-If you like what you see, and would like to find out more, please feel free to contact me.
+If you like what you see, and would like to find out more, please feel free to <a href="contact">contact me</a>.
 </p>
 <hr>